dropbox/dropbox-sdk-obj-c/README.md

 In this way, one union object is able to capture a multitude of scenarios, each of which has their own value type.

 To properly handle union types, you should call each of the `is<TAG_STATE>` methods associated with the union.
-Once you have determined the tag state of the union, you can then safely access the value associated with that tag state (provided there exists an associated value type, i.e., it's not **void**).
+Once you have determined the current tag state of the union, you can then safely access the value associated with that tag state (provided there exists an associated value type, i.e., it's not **void**).
 If at run time you attempt to access a union instance field that is not associated with the current tag state, **an exception will be thrown**.
 See below:

 #### Route-specific errors